 Abstract

 Cancer is caused by mutations in the DNA which disrupt the normal physiology of cells.
-The majority of catalogued mutations are within coding genes.
-However, the preponderance of mutations in tumors occur in non-coding regions throughout the genome.
-While coding mutations yield easily inferred mis-sense, non-sense or frameshift events that lead to altered proteins, non-coding mutations are often exceptionally difficult to characterize.

-Functional mapping of the non-coding genome in efforts such as the ENCODE Project provide an opportunity to assess non-coding mutations throughout the human genome in light of diverse genomic assay profiles.
-For a variety of cancer-derived cell lines, as well as non-cancerous cell lines derived from the same tissues (allowing in some cases for tissue-matched non-coding background mutation rate), ENCODE provides diversity of genome-wide assays to measure genomic characteristics like chromatin state and transcription factor binding (e.g., ChIP-seq, DNase-seq, Enhancer-seq, Hi-C, and ChIA-PET).
-Integration of ENCODE functional genomics data in cell lines, with TCGA molecular profiles of tumor tissues, enable us to bridge the knowledge gaps in a number of cancers to better model mutations in non-coding regions.
-The resulting data and functional maps of the human genome provide a framework for assessing the potential for cancer mutations in the non-coding genome to dysregulate genes.
+While mutations on coding genes have been well characterized, the preponderance of mutations in tumors occur in non-coding regions and are still poorly understood.
+The new release of ENCODE data provides an opportunity to bridge these knowledge gaps.
+For a variety of cancer-derived cell lines, as well as non-cancerous cell lines derived from relevant tissues, ENCODE provides diverse genome-wide assays, such as Repli-seq, ChIP-seq, DNase-seq, STARR-seq, Hi-C, and ChIA-PET.
+The resulting data and functional maps of the human genome provide a framework to assess the potential for non-coding mutations to dysregulate genes.

-Here we integrate diverse ENCODE data to define high-confidence regulatory elements and their target genes.
-This allows us to define extended gene neighborhoods for mutation recurrence analysis.
-This approach identified novel genes, such as BCL6 in leukemia, that are recurrently mutated in cancers and associated with patient prognosis.
+In this paper, we first integrated diverse assays from ENCODE to define high-confidence regulatory elements and their gene linkage to define the extended gene neighborhood.
+We also developed a regression based method for background mutation rate calibration.
+It removes confounding effects from chromatin and replication timing and search for genes with higher than expected mutation frequency in the extended gene neighborhood.
+This approach successfully identified novel highly mutated genes, such as BCL6 in leukemia, that are associated with patient prognosis.

-We also integrated the ENCODE data to build hierarchical regulatory networks, including both transcription factors (TFs) and RNA-binding proteins (RBPs).
-Intriguingly, TFs with higher mutation burden tend to be located at the bottom of the hierarchy (e.g., EZH2 and NR2C2), whereas those with dysregulated expression tend to reside at the top.
+Besides, we also integrated extensive binding profiles from ENCODE to build up tissue specific regulatory networks for both transcription factors (TFs) and RNA-binding proteins (RBPs).
+Intriguingly, through networks hierarchy analysis we found that TFs with higher mutation burden tend to be located at the bottom of the hierarchy (e.g., EZH2 and NR2C2), whereas those with dysregulated expression tend to reside at the top.
 Furthermore, by comparing tumor and normal network, we identified highly “rewired” TFs with changed targets and prognostic value, such as IKZF1 and MYC.
-Our results indicate that such rewiring events are mainly attributable to epigenetic changes, rather than mutations that disrupt TF motifs.
+We then extended tissue specific network to build up generalized networks across cancers.
+After combining with expression profiles from other cohorts, we pinpointed MYC and SUB1 as key regulators that significantly drive tumor to normal differential expression and then validated their effects through knockdown experiments.

-Finally, we proposed a prioritization scheme for key non-coding elements, as well as the mutations they contain, according to their position in regulatory networks and potential to drive expression changes in cancer.
-In particular, we prioritize CTCF as a key TF for blood cancer and SUB1 as a key RBP for liver and lung cancers, and validated them through siRNA knockdown experiments.
-Finally, we identify active enhancers and seven high impact mutations therein in breast cancer and validated their functional effects through luciferase assays.
+Finally, we proposed a prioritization scheme for key mutations in cancer.
+We identified active enhancers and seven high impact mutations therein in breast cancer and validated their functional effects through luciferase assays.

 Introduction

-Coding mutations associated with cancer have been the focus of extensive study.
-However, the overwhelming bulk of mutations in cancer genomes – particularly those discovered from recent large-scale cancer genomics initiatives – lie within non-coding regions.
-Whether these mutations drive cancer development or progression, or simply emerge as byproducts of genomic instability, remains an open question.
-Newly-released data from the ENCODE Consortium can help address this question by providing comprehensive characterization of non-coding genomic elements, as well as by linking such elements to well-known cancer associated genes.
+Mutations associated with cancer have been well characterized in key oncogenes and tumor suppressors.
+However, the overwhelming bulk of mutations in cancer genomes – particularly those discovered from the recent large-scale cancer genomics initiatives – lie within non-coding regions.
+Whether these mutations drive cancer development or progression, or simply emerge as byproducts of genomic instability remains an open question.